sourcegraph/sourcegraph-public-snapshot/doc/admin/install/docker-compose/aws.md

 * Select **Next: ...** until you get to the **Configure Security Group** page.
 Then add the following rules:

+> ℹ️ Please note that while the following will work, this provides open access of the ports specified.
+If possible, replace the IP address ranges specified with the IPs from which you actually want to allow access.

   * Default **HTTP** rule: port range `80`, source `0.0.0.0/0, ::/0`
   * Default **HTTPS** rule: port range `443`, source `0.0.0.0/0, ::/0`<br>(NOTE: additional work will be required later on to [configure SSL in the Docker Compose deployment](../../../admin/http_https_configuration.md#sourcegraph-via-docker-compose-caddy-2))